riyak98198-png/Gift/README.md

 # gift
-This is a front-end project (website)
+This is a front-end project (website) <br>
-This is my demo project for the SNDT ACM Front-end web dev bootcamp.
+This is my demo project for the SNDT ACM Front-end web dev bootcamp. <br>
-The tech stacks used in this project is HTML, CSS AND JS.
+The tech stacks used in this project is HTML, CSS AND JS. <br>